daltonmatos/kk2-firmware/Readme.txt

 TSSA (Throttle Stick Scaling Adjustment)
 ========================================
 TSSA can be used to increase or lower stick sensitivity (i.e. stick scaling) at certain throttle stick positions.
+To perform fast flips at low (or zero) throttle you should also set the Motor Spin Level parameter to a suitable value (see the Motor Spin section above for more information).

 The TSSA settings are accessed from the Expert Settings sub-menu and has one stick scaling factor for each of the five throttle stick positions.
 Factors can be set from 0.1 to 1.5 in steps of 0.1.
 The default setting is 1.0 for all TSSA factors.
 TSSA and TPA share the same throttle position ladder and have a similar user interface, so read the TPA section above for more information regarding this.